jtostlebe/nevergiveup/content/people/board.md

 #    link: 'https://linkedin.com/in/shanereilly'
 ---

 The Board of Directors of Good Turn Labor LLC provides strategic leadership, governance, and oversight to ensure NGU’s mission is fulfilled with integrity and effectiveness.

-The Board is responsible for fiduciary stewardship, long-term visioning, organizational policy, and supporting the Executive Director and program staff.
+The Board is responsible for fiduciary stewardship, long-term visioning, organizational policy, and supporting the Executive Director, program leadership, and program staff.